What do recurring dreams about the same place mean?

 The place you keep dreaming about could be a place you visited once and want to see again.
 Your prior experience at this place was good.
 So, you want to re-experience those emotions.
 This would be a wish-fulfillment dream.

-Additionally, your mind could be using that place as a symbol for some abstract concept such as freedom.
+Your mind may be using the place as a symbol for an abstract concept, such as freedom.

 Say you moved from City A (Job a) to City B (Job b).
 You feel trapped in your new job ‘b’ in city ‘B’.
 The previous job ‘a’ in city ‘A’ gave you more freedom.
 Your mind associated ‘A’ with freedom.
 So, dreaming about A, again and again, is your desire to re-experience that freedom.

-The mind uses more readily-available content like people and places to represent more abstract concepts through symbolism.
-Symbols can be cultural as well as individual.
+The mind readily uses more accessible content, such as people and places, to represent more abstract concepts through symbolism.
+Symbols can be both culturally and individually significant.
 Symbols, like memories, are based on associations.

 Dream déjà vu